NikolaiRadke/Schimpfolino/README.md

 ### "Klappriger Blubberfetzen" "Nervendes Riesenungemach" "Windige Pupswindel"

 Who doesn't like to be insulted?
 Schimpfolino is a gadget that always has a saying ready.
 Small, handy, energy-saving.
 And completely useless.
 You need a PCB and some parts listed below.
+It es easy to build and long lasting for everyday use.

 *Huch, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/Schimpfolino/wiki)*.

 ![Schimpfolino](https://www.nikolairadke.de/schimpfolino/schimpfolino_case.png)

-This repo will be finished soon, stay tuned.
+Schimpfolino is a random curse word generator with **10.125.000** possible combinations.
+That should be enough for a while.
+It's suitable for children, maintenance-free and the battery lasts for years.
+And with the right case, it's a Monster, like the Nokolino shaped case below!
+Just press the button, receive an insult, after 10 seconds it turns off again.
+That's it.

 What's new?
 **17.05.2024** Opened the new repository.
 Welcome!